-- All applicable state and federal guidelines to ensure a safe workplace, such as social distancing requirements, restricting the number of individuals on site and prohibiting the presence of any individuals not essential for operations.
+- All applicable state and federal guidelines to ensure a safe workplace have been implemented.
 These guidelines include those specific to healthcare workers, such as appropriate use of personal protective equipment (PPE).

 How do you clean your Center to keep your patients safe?

 - Our Center follows all applicable outpatient environmental cleaning standards and recommendations from the regulatory bodies listed above, as well as those specifically identified by leading industry and specialty organizations such as AORN, APIC, AAMI, AAO and ASGE.